Update - October 19, 2022

 With the arrival of the EU E-Invoicing Directive 2014/55/EU, it became clear that the Netherlands—and all other countries in the EU—had to make business-to-government (B2G) e-invoicing mandatory.
 For the Netherlands, that deadline has well passed, and today, e-invoicing is gaining momentum—even in the B2B space!

-From a global perspective, it’s clear that e-invoicing is here to stay.
-In the Netherlands specifically, it’s taking over as the preferred (and often enforced) invoice exchange method regardless of industry.
-But we’re getting ahead of ourselves.
-Let’s start from the beginning.
+From a global point of view, it’s clear that e-invoicing is here to stay, and, especially in the Netherlands, it’s taking over as the preferred invoice exchange method - regardless of industry.

 E-Invoicing History to Date

 E-invoicing was introduced in the Netherlands on January 1st, 2011.
 From that moment on, central government agencies were legally required to be able to receive and process e-invoices via Digipoort, the central hub where message traffic for the government is handled.

 The obligation to send e-invoices was extended to central government suppliers on January 1st, 2017.
 It wasn’t until August 2019, however, that this was strictly monitored or enforced; the central government wanted to give entrepreneurs time to prepare for the new way of invoicing.